-Some states have enacted responsible beverage service (RBS) affirmative defenses.
-In these states, a defendant can avoid liability if it can establish that its retail establishment had implemented an RBS program and was adhering to RBS practices at the time of the service to a minor.
+Some states have enacted RBS affirmative defenses.
+In these states, a defendant may avoid liability if it can establish that its retail establishment had implemented an RBS program and was adhering to RBS practices at the time of the service to a minor.
 Texas has enacted a more sweeping RBS defense.
-There, a defendant licensee can avoid liability if it establishes that (a) it did not encourage the illegal sale, and (b) it required its staff, including the server in question, to attend RBS training.
+There, a defendant licensee can avoid liability if it establishes that: (1) It did not encourage the illegal sale, and (2) it required its staff, including the server in question, to attend RBS training.
 Proof that RBS practices were being adhered to at the time of service is not required.